 When thou changed Belasis for Henknowell.”

-The most famous member of the Belasis family was Miss Mary Belasis of Brancepeth Castle near Durham who lived in the eighteenth century and apparently fell in love with one Bobby Shafto, a County Durham Member of Parliament.
+The most famous member of the Belasis family was Miss Mary Belasis of Brancepeth Castle near Durham who lived in the eighteenth century and apparently fell in love with one Bobby Shafto, a County Durham MP.
 She is said to have sung the words ‘he’ll come back and marry me’ of the famous song, but he returned from sea to marry someone else.
-She apparently died of a broken heart.
+Mary apparently died of a broken heart.
 The Belasis family also had strong connections with Coxwold near Thirsk in North Yorkshire.

-A William Bellasis was Mayor of Hartlepool in 1671 and 1677 and a Sir Henry Belasyse was a Member of Parliament for Durham City, first elected in 1701.
+A William Bellasis was mayor of Hartlepool in 1671 and 1677 and a Sir Henry Belasyse was an MP for Durham City, first elected in 1701.

 A very numerous surname in general and especially in Northern England and Scotland.
 There were 56,838 Bells in Great Britain at the time of the 1881 census.

-During the Border troubles between England and Scotland it was a Border Reiver name, a sheep rustling family like the Armstrongs, Robsons, Grahams and Charltons.
+During the Border troubles between England and Scotland it was a Border Reiver name, a sheep and cattle rustling family like the Armstrongs, Robsons, Grahams and Charltons.

-British surnames fall into four categories of origin: those derived from first names, descriptive nicknames, occupational names and surnames derived from localities or places of residence.
+British surnames fall very generally into four main categories of origin: those derived from first names; those that are descriptive nicknames; those that are occupational those that are names and surnames derived from localities or places of residence.
 Bell is unusual because it can fit all four categories and it is probable that not all Bells share a common ancestor.